Simultaneous State Estimation and Online Model Learning in a Soft Robotic System: Experimental Results

 Table\,\ref{tab:pre_test_unique_label} summarizes the \ac{nmse} values for different integrator step sizes $\Delta t$ and prediction horizons $h$.
+For instance, we evaluate $100$ prediction scenarios for $\Delta t = 5\,\mathrm{ms}$ and $h=20$, which we illustrate in terms of the state error evolution in a plot on the right-hand side of Table\,\ref{tab:pre_test_unique_label}.
 As shown, all models exhibit similar prediction accuracy for small step sizes and short prediction horizons.
 However, the nominal model \textit{(iii)} exhibits significant prediction errors if the integrator time step or the horizon length is increased.
 This can be attributed to strong modeling assumptions and, thus, to a too simple model for representing the complex real-world behavior of the soft robot.
 In comparison, we observe that both the nominal model \textit{(ii)} that incorporates \ac{ukf} estimates and the \ac{gp}-augmented overall model \textit{(i)} provide accurate multi-step predictions.
 When considering larger step sizes and prediction horizons, the \ac{gp}-augmented model \textit{(i)} outperforms the nominal model \textit{(iii)} by a factor of two or more, and outperforms the nominal model with \ac{ukf} estimates \textit{(ii)} by approx. $10\,\%$.